-• Services agreement with Brammer Bio dated October 10, 2017.
+• Services agreement with Brammer Bio

 In order to secure the commercial grade manufacturing when GenSight will be ready for submitting the marketing authorization application, we have reconsidered our partnership with Novasep Henogen, and have decided to move on with Brammer Bio.
 Brammer Bio acquired in 2017 additional facilities dedicated to Phase III and commercial production for Gene Therapy.
 These facilities are currently under cGMP production.